0niv001/rwTraining/Coding/SDLC.md

 - You either can and cannot do it
 - Provides documentation that the idea was investigated.
 - What is the likelihood that this is calm to do.

-We will be doing this for our final project.

-Come up with 3 ideas of what you want to build and sketch out technical feasibility, and once you pick something, you will do the full feasibility study.

 *Technical feasibility*
 - Do you have the resources and tech to accomplish the task.